capillariesio/capillaries/doc/qna.md

 5. Python formulas. (a) Need a strategy to mitigate potential security threats introduced by py_calc.
 SELinux/AppArmor? (b) Consider generic lambda functions?

 6. Keep an eye on Azure/AWS/GCP progress with Cassandra-compatible databases (latency!) and message queue offerings.
 Update 2025: version 1.1.25 works with Amazon RabbitMQ AMQP 0.9.1 broker and Amazon Keyspaces.
 Update 2025: Capillaries 1.2 drops support for AMQP 0.9.1 and adds support for AMQP 1.0.
+Update 2026: Capillaries code for Amazon Keyspaces [is not actively maintained](./qna.md#cassandra-in-the-cloud).

 7. Select distinct field values from a table: it can be implemented easily using a set, but it will not scale and it will be limited by the size of the map.
-Alternatively, it can be implemented using Cassandra features, but it will require Capillaries to support tables without [rowid](glossary.md#rowid) (so the unique values are stored in a partitioning key field).
+Alternatively, it can be implemented using Cassandra features, but it will require Capillaries to support tables without [rowid](glossary.md#rowid) (so the unique values are stored in a partition key field).
 Update March 2024: done, see [distinct_table](./glossary.md#distinct_table) node.

 8. Keep adding support for Go library functions